Roundup® Lawsuit Claims & Settlements

 Alabama (AL), Alaska (AK), Arizona (AZ), Arkansas (AR), California (CA), Colorado (CO), Connecticut (CT), Delaware (DE), Florida (FL), Georgia (GA), Hawaii (HI), Idaho (ID), Illinois (IL), Indiana (IN), Iowa (IA), Kansas (KS), Kentucky (KY), Louisiana (LA), Maine (ME), Maryland (MD), Massachusetts (MA), Michigan (MI), Minnesota (MN), Mississippi (MS), Missouri (MO), Montana (MT), Nebraska (NE), Nevada (NV), New Hampshire (NH), New Jersey (NJ), New Mexico (NM), New York (NY), North Carolina (NC), North Dakota (ND), Ohio(OH), Oklahoma (OK), Oregon (OR), Pennsylvania (PA), Rhode Island (RI), South Carolina (SC), South Dakota (SD), Tennessee (TN), Texas (TX), Utah (UT), Vermont (VT), Virginia (VI), Washington (WA), Washington DC (DC), West Virginia (WV), Wisconsin (WI), Wyoming (WY)

 Call the lawyers at Hood National Law Group today at 1-800-214-1010 for a free case evaluation or use the form on the right-hand side of your screen.

-Monsanto Roundup Cancer Lawsuit Claims & Settlements Non-Hodgkin Lymphoma page updated on June 28, 2017 for Glyphosate Listed as known to cause cancer.
+Monsanto Roundup Cancer Lawsuit Claims & Settlements Non-Hodgkin Lymphoma page updated on October 12, 2017 for Glyphosate listed in California as known to cause cancer.